raslenfr/POWER-BI-Paris-Olympic-games-2024/README.md

-# 🏅 Tokyo 2020 Olympics Power BI Dashboard
+# 🏅 Paris  Olympics 2024 Power BI Dashboard

 Welcome to my Power BI project focused on the **2020 Tokyo Olympic Games**.
 This interactive dashboard delivers a deep dive into athlete performance, medal distribution, team analytics, and global insights — all powered by DAX and engaging Power BI visuals.